-Barnet have met Accrington Stanley a total of 16 times, four in the Conference, eight times in League Two and twice in the FA Cup.
-Barnet have won four times, Accrington have won 8 games and four have been drawn, with Barnet scoring 23 goals and conceding 25.
+Barnet have met Accrington Stanley a total of 9 times in league competitions, four in the Conference and five times in League Two.
+Barnet have won three times, Accrington have won 4 games and two have been drawn.

 The first time the two sides met was in September 2003 at Underhill, when Barnet were in the early stages of an eight match unbeaten run, winning 7 and drawing the match against Accrington, which ended as a goalless draw.
 Danny Naisbitt, in the Barnet goal, had a fine match and his performance played a big part in the Bees gaining a point.
 Ironically, it turned out to be his last performance in a Barnet shirt, as he was dropped for the next match and left the club soon afterwards.
 The Barnet team that day was, Naisbitt; Hendon, Plummer, Maddix, King; Williams, Gamble, Yakubu (Taggart), Hogg (Lopez); Grazioli, Strevens.
 In the return match at Accrington in November, two goals from Paul Mullin gave Accrington a 2-0 win.